freenas/freenas-docs/userguide/taskmanager.rst

 Task Manager
 ============

-The task manager shows a list of tasks performed by the %brand% system, the progress of the task, and whether the task succeeded or failed.
+The task manager shows a list of tasks performed by the %brand% system in descending order.
+The start time, progress, finish time, and whether the task succeeded or failed are also displayed.
+If a task failed, the error status is shown.

+Some tasks have a log.
+If a task run has a long, select that task and and click :guilabel:`View Logs`.

 The task manager can be opened by clicking |ui-task-manager|.
 Close the task manager by clicking :guilabel:`CLOSE`, clicking anywhere outside